Chin Timur Khan

 Chin Timur Khan was a general of the Mughal Empire.
-He was the son of Babur's uncle Sultan Ahmad Alaq.
-He was in service of both Sultan Said Khan and Mansur Khan, but eventually fled to Babur of Mughal Empire in India.
-Timur was a commander under the service of Emperor Babur during his conquests.
+He was a son of Babur's uncle Sultan Ahmad Alaq.
+He was in service of both Sultan Said Khan and Mansur Khan, but eventually fled to Babur's Mughal Empire in India.
+Timur was a commander in the service of Emperor Babur during his conquests.
 At the Battle of Khanwa, he commanded the center wing, which was also led by the emperor in person.
-Died of violent dysentery in Agra and was buried there.
+Timur died of dysentery in Agra and was buried there.